 3. Complete a US Student VISA Application and Visa application fee

-You can fill the US Student Visa Application online through a US Consulate or Embassy website.
+You can complete the US Student Visa Application online through a US Consulate or Embassy website.
 You can access this here.

 You need to complete the online application form, i.e. DS-160.
 You will need to put some personal details in this form.